renohara23/Ren_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pRRHKJGRSHw?si=lcP-HiqLfxEEzcii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
-For milestone two, I was able to program a loop that will calculate the sensor value from the GSR sensor.
+For milestone two, I was able to program a loop that calculates the sensor value from the GSR sensor.
 The loop makes the Arduino find the sum of 500 readings from the GSR sensor.
-After the loop is finished it divides the sum of the sensor values by 500 to find the avergae.
+After the loop is finished, it divides the sum of the sensor values by 500 to find the average.
 Finding the average of the sensor value is important in contributing to my final goal because it helps determine if an individual is lying or not.
 Using single values from the GSR sensor is not a viable option compared to the average because it is common for people's GSR to fluctuate, due to factors such as nervousness or environment.
-What has been surprising about the project so far is how important it is to be creative and to not follow the instructions step by step.
-A previous challenge I faced that I overcame was that orginally I used the sensor value from the GSR sensor to determine if someone was lying.
-However, I learned that I had to taken in account of aspects like nervousness and humidity to accurately determine if a person is lying or not.
-What needs to be completeed before my final milestone is to use my classmates GSR value to help determine the correct threshold to use.
+What has been surprising about the project so far is how important it is to be creative and not follow the instructions step by step.
+A previous challenge I faced and overcame was that originally, I used the sensor value from the GSR sensor to determine if someone was lying.
+However, I learned that I had to take into account aspects like nervousness and humidity to accurately determine if a person is lying or not.
+What needs to be completed before my final milestone is to use my classmates' GSR values to help determine the correct threshold to use.
 The threshold value is important to my final goal because if the average of the GSR sensor exceeds the threshold, it will help detect if a person is lying.

 ## Challenges
-A challenge I had in completing milestone two was the coding involved to figure the correct reading.
-In the beginnning, I had a difficult time understanding how to take in the readings of averages, since I've never coded on Arduino before.
-However through constant trial and error and help from my instrcutors I was able to figure out and program a function on Arduino that takes the average of 500 readings to correctly determine if someone is lying or not.
-Other challenges I faced when completing miletone two was wiring issues.
+A challenge I had in completing milestone two was the coding involved to figure out the correct reading.
+In the beginning, I had a difficult time understanding how to take in the readings of averages, since I'd never coded on Arduino before.
+However, through constant trial and error and help from my instructors, I was able to figure out and program a function on Arduino that takes the average of 500 readings to correctly determine if someone is lying or not.
+Other challenges I faced when completing milestone two were wiring issues.
 For instance, I had an entire day where I was unsure why the GSR sensor wasn't reading the GSR values properly.
-However, when taking a proper look, I noticed that the components were wired incorrectly because I didn't color code the wires.
-Which is why I immediately color coded the wires, to make sure wiring issues wouldn't become a problem I would have to face in the future.
+However, when taking a proper look, I noticed that the components were wired incorrectly because I didn't color-code the wires.
+Which is why I immediately color-coded the wires, to make sure wiring issues wouldn't become a problem I would have to face in the future.

 <!--For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: